AndreyPolovinchenko/react-notify/README.md

 ###### TypeStyles
 ```
 {
-    success: (your styles for success notification),
+    success?: (your styles for success notification),
-    warning: (your styles for warning notificaion),
+    warning?: (your styles for warning notificaion),
     ...
 }
 ```